Fundamentals of Signal Processing

 Learning Outcomes

-- Classify signaly and systems by type
+- Classify signals and systems by type

-- State and explain the Nyquist-Shannon sampling theorem
+- State and explain the sampling theorem

-- Analyze signals using their spectrum
+- Analyze signals using signal decomposition and signal spectrum

 - Explain what the fast Fourier transform is and list its applications